Tompkins Financial Corp Sells 1,590 Shares of Broadcom Inc. (NASDAQ:AVGO)

 In other news, insider Thomas H. Krause sold 461 shares of the firm’s stock in a transaction dated Tuesday, December 29th.
 The stock was sold at an average price of $428.24, for a total transaction of $197,418.64.
 The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
 Also, CEO Hock E. Tan sold 78,125 shares of the firm’s stock in a transaction dated Tuesday, December 22nd.
 The shares were sold at an average price of $431.27, for a total value of $33,692,968.75.
 Following the transaction, the chief executive officer now directly owns 295,957 shares in the company, valued at $127,637,375.39.
 The disclosure for this sale can be found here.
 Insiders have sold 99,953 shares of company stock worth $43,973,745 over the last ninety days.
 Insiders own 3.00% of the company’s stock.

 AVGO has been the subject of several research reports.
-Wells Fargo & Company increased their price objective on Broadcom from $410.00 to $450.00 and gave the company an “equal weight” rating in a report on Thursday, March 11th.
-Deutsche Bank Aktiengesellschaft increased their price objective on Broadcom from $475.00 to $500.00 and gave the company a “buy” rating in a report on Thursday, March 11th.
-Citigroup raised their price target on Broadcom from $470.00 to $500.00 in a report on Monday, March 8th.
-Barclays raised their price target on Broadcom from $450.00 to $500.00 and gave the stock an “overweight” rating in a report on Tuesday, January 26th.
-They noted that the move was a valuation call.
-Finally, Zacks Investment Research raised Broadcom from a “hold” rating to a “buy” rating and set a $439.00 price target for the company in a report on Wednesday, December 16th.
+Mizuho increased their price objective on Broadcom from $480.00 to $490.00 and gave the company a “buy” rating in a report on Thursday, March 11th.
+Oppenheimer increased their price objective on Broadcom from $500.00 to $575.00 and gave the company an “outperform” rating in a report on Thursday, March 4th.
+Deutsche Bank Aktiengesellschaft raised their price target on Broadcom from $475.00 to $500.00 and gave the stock a “buy” rating in a report on Thursday, March 11th.
+Morgan Stanley raised their price target on Broadcom from $521.00 to $538.00 and gave the stock an “overweight” rating in a report on Monday, March 8th.
+Finally, Royal Bank of Canada raised their price target on Broadcom from $450.00 to $460.00 and gave the stock an “outperform” rating in a report on Thursday, March 11th.
 Five analysts have rated the stock with a hold rating and twenty-three have assigned a buy rating to the stock.
 The company has a consensus rating of “Buy” and a consensus target price of $469.15.

 NASDAQ AVGO opened at $474.46 on Monday.
 The stock’s 50-day simple moving average is $467.52 and its two-hundred day simple moving average is $413.08.
 Broadcom Inc. has a twelve month low of $177.75 and a twelve month high of $495.14.
 The company has a quick ratio of 1.71, a current ratio of 1.87 and a debt-to-equity ratio of 1.69.
 The company has a market capitalization of $193.72 billion, a price-to-earnings ratio of 75.43, a PEG ratio of 1.50 and a beta of 1.05.